Ask Any Hour: Preventing Frozen Pipes

-It definitely got cold here in Utah and that sometimes means that there can be temperatures low enough to cause the pipes inside your home to freeze.
-The potential danger is when the water freezes and expands so much that it bursts the pipe and you end up with flooding.
-However, there are some things you can do to help prevent this from happening to you.
+It definitely gets cold here in Utah and that sometimes means that there can be temperatures low enough to cause the pipes inside your home to freeze.
+The potential danger comes when the water freezes and expands so much that it bursts the pipe and you end up with flooding.
+However, there are some things you can do to help prevent pipes from freezing.

 - Disconnect all water hoses from outside hose bibs

-Leaving a water hose connected to your house can prevent water from being able to drain out of the hose-bib (outside faucet) going into the house and cause problems if it freezes in the line.
+Leaving a water hose connected to your house can prevent water from being able to drain out of the hose-bib (outside faucet).
+If the water in that line freezes, it can cause problems.
 If you have a line inside the house feeding your sprinkler system, you will want to shut off and drain that as well.